2017 College Basketball Invitational

-The 2017 College Basketball Invitational (CBI) was a single-elimination tournament of 16 National Collegiate Athletic Association (NCAA) Division I teams that did not participate on the 2017 NCAA Men's Division I Basketball Tournament or the NIT.
-The opening games were held on March 15 and the quarterfinals were held on March 20 on campus sites.
-After the quarterfinals, the brackets were reseeded for the semi-finals which was held on March 22.
-A best of three championship series closed out the tournament on March 27, 29, and 31.
+The 2017 College Basketball Invitational (CBI) was a single-elimination tournament of sixteen National Collegiate Athletic Association (NCAA) Division I teams that did not participate in the 2017 NCAA Men's Division I Basketball Tournament or the 2017 National Invitation Tournament.
+The opening round games were held on March 15 & 16 and the quarterfinal round games were held on March 20.
+After the quarterfinals, the brackets were reseeded for the semifinal round games which were held on March 22.
+A best of three final round series closed out the tournament on March 27, 29, and 31.
+All games were hosted in on-site campus venues.

 Participants

 The following teams were announced as participants Sunday, March 12 after the NCAA Selection Show.